dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

     - If the user rejects the request or if the signer fails to complete the requested action for any reason, the signer sends a response with an error back to the relying party.
 4. The relying party receives a response from the signer and processes it as follows:
     - On successful response: the relying party verifies whether the call performed by the signer was genuine and retrieves the result:
-        - The relying party retrieves the `contentMap` from the response, verifies that its values match the expectations and uses it to [calculate a request id](https://internetcomputer.org/docs/current/references/ic-interface-spec/#request-id).
+        - The relying party retrieves the CBOR-encoded `contentMap` from the response, verifies that its values match the expectations and uses it to [calculate a request id](https://internetcomputer.org/docs/current/references/ic-interface-spec/#request-id).
         - The relying party retrieves the CBOR-encoded [`certificate`](https://internetcomputer.org/docs/current/references/ic-interface-spec/#certificate) from the response, decodes it and validates its authenticity with regard to [the root of trust](https://internetcomputer.org/docs/current/references/ic-interface-spec/#root-of-trust).
             - If the validation process fails, the relying party rejects the response.
         - The relying party extracts the [request status](https://internetcomputer.org/docs/current/references/ic-interface-spec/#state-tree-request-status) from the `certificate`'s state tree.